jaisimhamanipatruni/PhysiForge/README.md

 To begin your journey with PhysiForge, follow these steps:

 1. Clone the repository to your local machine.
-2. Explore the `Simulations` directory to discover simulations of interest.
+2. Explore the directories to discover simulations of interest.(More coming soon)
 3. Review the README files within each simulation folder for specific instructions and details.
 4. Experiment with different simulation parameters, analyze results, and gain insights into multiphysics phenomena.
 5. Join our community discussions, share your findings, and contribute to advancing the field of multiphysics modeling.